Imran4424/Machine-Learning-Models/README.md

 ### Random Forest Classification

-Random Forest is nothing but collection of mutiple decision trees.
+Random Forest is nothing but a collection of multiple decision trees.

 Before talking more about Random Forest.
 Let's talk about Ensemble Learning